Los Angeles Divorce Attorney

 In California, there are four main types of divorce proceedings: (1) Mediation, (2) Arbitration, (3) Litigation, and (4) Uncontested Divorce.

-Mediation is designed to be a less stressful experience and more cost-effective than a divorce litigation.
+Mediation is designed to be a less stressful experience and more cost-effective than divorce litigation.
 During mediation, you and your spouse will meet with a neutral mediator who assists in resolving various issues of your divorce, such as child custody, child support, property division, and alimony.
-A ruling is not issued by the mediator.
-Rather, the mediator helps you and your spouse reach a settlement by fostering communication and facilitating as you work through your differences.
+The mediator does not issue a ruling.
+Instead, the mediator helps you and your spouse settle by fostering communication and facilitating as you work through your differences.
 Call a California divorce lawyer at our law firm for more information.

 Arbitration is typically less formal than litigation.
-During arbitration, an arbitrator, who plays a role similar to that of a judge, is given the task of resolving the issues in a divorce.
-Arbitration is usually binding, which means an arbitrator’s decision cannot be appealed.
+During the arbitration, an arbitrator, who plays a role similar to that of a judge, is tasked with resolving the issues in a divorce.
+Arbitration is usually binding, which means an arbitrator's decision cannot be appealed.
 However, unlike divorce litigation, the parties can tell the arbitrator what rules they would like them to follow.

-When a couple is unable to amicably resolve their divorce, their case will be sent to the divorce court for litigation.
-Litigation can quickly become highly contentious, emotionally draining and stressful.
-As it may takes months before even one issue can successfully be resolved, litigation tends to be much more expensive.
+When a couple cannot resolve their divorce amicably, their case will be sent to the divorce court for litigation.
+Litigation can quickly become highly contentious, emotionally draining, and stressful.
+As it may take months before even one issue can successfully be resolved, litigation tends to be much more expensive.